ethan-stone/obsidian-vault-knowledge-base/Vicissitude.md

 A change or variation.
-A usually unforseen change in circumstances
+A usually unforeseen change in circumstances or experience that affects one's life.